Stellaris-Immortal/stellarisimmortal/README.md

 ## Submitting bug reports

-Check out the issues page on [Github](https://github.com/gebnar/retile/issues) and see if we've already talked about this!
-If not, please submit a report!
-The more info you give, the faster we can solve it.
-Its especially helpful if you tell us what kind of mods you use - SI is incompatible with most content mods, so your problem might start there.
+Check out the issues page on [Github](https://github.com/gebnar/stellarisimmortal/issues) and see if we've already talked about this!

  ## Installation